Erich Marcks (historian): Life and career

 From 1910, Marcks was co-editor of the Historische Zeitschrift alongside his friend Friedrich Meinecke, together with whom he was also appointed Historiographer of the Prussian State in 1922.

 Although Marcks, as a Neo-Rankean, was an avowed follower of Leopold von Ranke's "objectified" historiography, he developed under the influence of Treitschke into one of the leading representatives of a nationalist politicised historiography.
 His main work influenced by this was a highly influential two-volume biography of Otto von Bismarck (published in 1909 and 1915), which celebrated the first Reich Chancellor as the consummator of German history and with which Marcks showed himself to be a herald of the authoritarian power state.

-The Third Reich regarded Marcks as a contemporary re-establishment of the Bismarck Empire, and so in 1935 he became an honorary member of Walter Frank's National Socialist Reichsinstitut für Geschichte des neuen Deutschlands.
-In addition, in 1936 he was honoured with the Adlerschild des Deutschen Reiches, the highest civilian award of the German Reich instituted by the Weimar Republic..
+The Third Reich was regarded by Marcks as a contemporary re-establishment of the Bismarck Empire, and so in 1935 he became an honorary member of Walter Frank's National Socialist Reichsinstitut für Geschichte des neuen Deutschlands.
+In addition, in 1936 he was honoured with the Adlerschild des Deutschen Reiches, the highest civilian award of the German Reich instituted by the Weimar Republic.

 Marcks' marriage to Friederike von Sellin (born 1865) in 1889 produced three sons, Albert, who died in the First World War in 1914, Erich, later a general, and Otto.
 The daughter Gertrud (Gerta) married Marcks' pupil Willy Andreas.
 A cousin of Erich Marcks was the sculptor and graphic artist Gerhard Marcks.

 Marcks died, just a few days after his 77th birthday, on 22 November 1938 in Berlin.
 His grave at the Friedhof Heerstraße in Berlin-Westend (Field-8B-35/36) was cleared after 2005.